 Optimal parameters for steel annealing

-However, annealing is one of the most common heat-treatment processes performed on steel workpieces to improve their machinability.
+However, annealing is one of the most common metal processing treatments performed on steel workpieces to improve their machinability.

 Annealing requires almost similar tools to metal melting tools, such as furnaces, tongs, crucibles, and other safety gear.